 In 2004, residents of Seattle, WA took to the streets when a fire code banning grilling on apartment balconies was due to go into effect right before the Fourth of July.

-The massive public outcry forced the Building Code Council to recant their decision to avoid being crucified by the public in the next election year.
+The massive public outcry forced the Building Code Council to recant its decision to avoid being crucified by the public in the next election year.

-While there is an obvious reason for concern about fire safety and grilling on apartment, balconies, the people felt that Seattle has more than enough fire safety and building codes to address these concerns and that the new law was completely unnecessary.
+While there’s an obvious reason for concern about fire safety and grilling on apartment balconies, the people felt that Seattle has more than enough fire safety and building codes to address these concerns and that the new law was completely unnecessary.

 You’ll have to consider several factors if you plan to live in an apartment and also want to buy a smoker grill to smoke some meat on the balcony of your apartment.

-First, there’s the state, city and county laws about fire and building safety and they vary from place to place.
+First, there are state, city, and county laws regarding fire and building safety.
+Plus, they vary from place to place.

-Then you would have to negotiate to do BBQ in your apartment and sometimes you get lucky having a landlord who is not so strict about his tenants owning a BBQ smoker grill, but sometimes landlords are very particular about that stuff.
+Sometimes, you get lucky with a landlord who’s not so strict about their tenants owning a BBQ smoker grill.
+But other times, landlords are very particular about that stuff.